-Reading is taught daily in school using Reciprocal teaching strategy.
+Higher up the school reading is taught daily in using the, 'reciprocal reading' strategy.

 Reciprocal reading is a scaffolded, or supported, discussion technique that incorporates four main strategies—predicting, questioning, clarifying, summarising—that good readers use together to comprehend text.